astronomyk/ScopeSim_FDR_Docs/SPIE_2020_paper/rst/4_scopesim_architecture.rst

     Effect objects are similar to matrix operator in mathematics.
     What goes in must come out.
-    Each Effect object has a single point of entry: the ``apply_to'' method, which can accept any one of the 4 major ScopeSim classes.
+    Each Effect object has a single point of entry: the "apply_to" method, which can accept any one of the 4 major ScopeSim classes.
     This method is responsible for applying optical aberrations to the flux distribution contained within those 4 major flux container classes.